BenLayet/softer-components/packages/examples/basic-example-counter/README.md

 ### 🎯 **Pure Business Logic**

 - Component definition has zero dependencies on React or Redux
-- Testable without UI framework
+- Testable without any UI framework
-- Reusable across different state managers

 ### 🔒 **Type Safety**